rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/OS Command Injection/Introduction.md

 ```txt
 & echo "hello world" &
 ```
-If the input is submitted in `productId` parameter, the command executed by the application is:
+If the input is submitted in `productId` parameter (you must attempt injecting on any parameter possible), the command executed by the application is:
 ```bash
 stockreport.pl & echo "hello world" & 2
 ```